wxhthx/vue-toast/README.md

     this.$toast(options)
 ```
 3. You must notice
-> if the same property both exited in global and install config, the last one config will work, which means the instance config will overwriten the same property which exited in global config.
+> if the same property both exited in global and instance config, the last one config will work, which means that instance config will overwrite the same property which exited in global config.
-    So you can put the project common config in global, put detail config object which need to be custommade to instance config.
+    So you can make the common toast config of project globally , and put detail config object which needs to be custommade in instance component.
 4. detail APIs:
 * __position__ [(left || right && top ) || (middle || bottom)] (default: 'right top')
 * __duration__ number (default: 2500)